 Everybody has a different idea of what's considered lucky.
 Traditionally, symbols of luck and good fortune include:

 Lucky Number Seven

 There's a slightly lengthy mathematical explanation as to why the number seven is lucky (along with the numbers 1, 3, 9, 13, 15, 21).
 The explanation involves number theory and integers, but there are religious implications, as well.
 God created the heavens and Earth in six days, and on the seventh day he rested; there are seven Virtues (as well as seven Deadly Sins); and Jesus (who is 77th in a direct line of descendants) counseled Peter to forgive someone who transgressed him 70 times seven times.

 The Number 13: Good or Bad Luck?

 - Those who believe in the number's good luck base it on the fact that the three wise men found baby Jesus on his 13th day of life, that there were 13 apostles, and that 13 people sat at Jesus' Last Supper.

 Other explanations point to the fact that when a group of 13 people is divided into two, three, four, or six equal groups, there is always one person leftover.
-Many people in the United States take this concept pretty seriously, demonstrated by those who are superstitious about Friday the 13th.
+Many people in the United States take this concept pretty seriously, as demonstrated by those who are superstitious about Friday the 13th.
 Sometimes, you will even find buildings that are constructed "without" a 13th floor, with elevators and stairs that go directly from floor 12 to floor 14.

 - Horseshoes: A horseshoe hung with both ends pointing up is supposedly lucky because Saint Dunstan, a blacksmith, once nailed a horseshoe to the hoof of the Devil, which caused him an extreme amount of pain.
 Saint Dunstan would only remove the shoe after making the Devil promise never to enter through a doorway where a horseshoe was hung.